tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/packrat.md

 ---

 {{% warning %}}
-`Packrat` is now soft-deprecated.
+**`Packrat` is now soft-deprecated**

 It is still maintained, but there will be no new development for it.
-A better alternative that superseeds it is [`renv`](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/renv/).
+An updated alternative would be `renv`.
+Do you want to learn about it?
+Visit [this building block](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/renv/)!
 {{% /warning %}}

-# Using Packrat to manage your R package library
+# Overview

-Suppose you’re trying to run someone else’s codes and are bombarded with package installation errors.
+Suppose you’re trying to run someone else’s codes and you are bombarded with package installation errors.
 It can be frustrating to guess what R packages are needed to be installed, right?
 Or, have you ever updated a package to get code in one of your projects to run, only to find that the updated package makes code in another project stop working?

+With `packrat` you won't be worrying anymore.
+In this guide you will:

+- Understand the benefits of using Packrat for managing R package dependencies.
+- Learn how to initialize, install, and manage packages using Packrat.
+- Grasp how to collaborate efficiently using Packrat for consistent R environments.

+## Get started with Packrat

-Packrat is the solution to such dependency issues.
-It is a dependency management system for R packages which is isolated, portable, and reproducible.
+`Packrat` is one of the most typical solutions to dependency issues.
+It is a dependency management system for R packages which is:

-- **Isolated**: packrat gives each project its own **private package library** so installing a new or updated package for one project won’t affect other projects you may be working on.
-So, next time you start an R session in a packrat project directory, R will only look for packages in your private library and all changes to the packages are made in this private package.
+- **Isolated**: `Packrat` gives each project its own **private package library**, so installing a new or updated package for one project won’t affect other projects you may be working on.
+As a result, next time you start an R session in a packrat project directory, R will only look for packages in your private library and all changes to the packages are made in this private package.
 - **Portable**: Easy to transfer your R projects from one machine to another, or even across platforms.
-- **Reproducible**: Packrat saves the exact package version your project depends on, so those exact versions are installed always whenever you run the project anywhere.
+- **Reproducible**: `Packrat` saves the exact package version your project depends on, so those exact versions are installed always whenever you run the project anywhere.
-# Get started with Packrat

 ## Install packrat